-With thousands of WordPress themes out there theme selection becomes quite a task.
-This post is therefore a guide on how to choose a WordPress theme for beginners.HOW TO CHOOSE A WORDPRESS THEME? – A GUIDE FOR BEGINNERS!
+With thousands of WordPress themes out there, picking one blog theme is overwhelming.
+This post is therefore a guide on how to choose a WordPress theme for beginners to help you choose a perfect WordPress theme.HOW TO CHOOSE A WORDPRESS THEME? – A GUIDE FOR BEGINNERS!
 Click To Tweet

 When I started my blog I made the same mistakes as most beginners do.
 Picking a fancy looking WordPress theme.